Motown 25: Yesterday, Today, Forever

-Motown 25: Yesterday, Today, Forever is a 1983 television special, produced by Suzanne de Passe for Motown Records, to commemorate Motown's 25th year (Motown was founded in January 1959).
+Motown 25: Yesterday, Today, Forever is a 1983 television special, produced by Suzanne de Passe for Motown (founded in January 1959), to commemorate its 25th anniversary.
+Overall, Motown Records was not just a record label; this being said Motown was a direct impact of Detroit, Michigan history.
+"It's a cultural movement that brought together people from all walks of life through its unique sound and compelling narratives".
 The program was taped before a live audience at the Pasadena Civic Auditorium in Pasadena, California on March 25, 1983, and broadcast on NBC on May 16.
-Among its highlights were Michael Jackson's performance of "Billie Jean" (which popularized the moonwalk), Smokey Robinson's long-awaited reunion with The Miracles, a Temptations / Four Tops "battle of the bands", Marvin Gaye's inspired speech about black music history and his memorable performance of "What's Going On", a Jackson 5 reunion, and an abbreviated reunion of Diana Ross & the Supremes, who performed their final #1 hit, "Someday We'll Be Together" from 1969.
-The show was co-written by de Passe with Ruth Adkins Robinson who would go on to write shows with de Passe for the next 25 years, including the follow-up label tributes—through "Motown 40", Buz Kohan was the head writer.
+Among its highlights were Michael Jackson's performance of "Billie Jean" (which popularized the moonwalk and was also the only non-Motown song performed on Motown 25), Smokey Robinson's reunion with the Miracles, a Temptations / Four Tops "battle of the bands", Marvin Gaye's inspired speech about black music history and his memorable performance of "What's Going On", a Jackson 5 reunion, and an abbreviated reunion of Diana Ross & the Supremes, who performed their final #1 hit, "Someday We'll Be Together" from 1969.
+The show was written by Buz Kohan, Ruth Robinson, and de Passe.
+The broadcast was watched by over 47 million viewers.

 Performances

 Junior Walker

-Junior Walker performed 30 seconds of his signature hit "Shotgun."
-It was performed as a solo; The All-Stars, his long-time group, did not participate.
+Junior Walker performed 30 seconds of his signature hit "Shotgun".
+It was performed as a solo; the All-Stars, his long-time group, did not participate.

 Lionel Richie / The Commodores

-Lionel Richie performed his hit "You Mean More To Me" in a pre-taped segment.
-Appearing with him was Lynette Butler, identified as a "Sickle Cell Poster Child."
-Richie did not appear with his former group The Commodores, who appeared without him on a separate live segment of the special, singing "Brick House," which was led, as on the original recording, by Commodore Walter "Clyde" Orange.
+Lionel Richie performed his hit "You Mean More to Me" in a pre-taped segment.
+Appearing with him was Lynette Butler, identified as a "Sickle Cell Poster Child".
+Richie did not appear with his former group the Commodores, who appeared without him on a separate live segment of the special, singing "Brick House", which was led, as on the original recording, by Commodore Walter "Clyde" Orange.
 The other original Commodores, William King, Ron LaPread, Milan Williams, and Thomas McClary were present and performed on this segment.

 Marvin Gaye

-Marvin Gaye, who had left the label a year before to sign with Columbia Records and had a current hit with "Sexual Healing," agreed at the last minute to join the roster of other Motown legends to perform.
+Marvin Gaye, who had left the label a year before to sign with Columbia Records and had a current hit with "Sexual Healing", agreed at the last minute to join the roster of other Motown legends to perform.
 When he came on, he played the piano and gave the audience a narrative of black music history before he stepped off the piano and sang his classic 1971 hit, "What's Going On", to thunderous applause.
-Gaye's performance on the show, following his appearances on February 23, 1983, on the Grammys and the NBA All-Star Game, was one of his final national television appearances before his murder by his own father in April 1984.
+Gaye's performance on the show, following his appearances on February 23, 1983, on the Grammys and the NBA All-Star Game, was one of his final national television appearances before his murder by his own father on April 1, 1984.